ost-utechja/UTech_Jamaica_Student_FAQs/fees.md

 <details>
 <summary><strong>How do I apply for a refund if I overpaid my fees?</strong></summary>

-Students who have overpaid are required to:

-1. Complete the electronic refund application form via the student portal
+If you have overpaid your fees, you must complete the electronic refund application form through the student portal.<br><br>

-2. Submit the required documentation, including receipts and a valid student ID
+You will be required to submit supporting documents such as receipts and a valid student ID.<br><br>

-The minimum processing time for refunds is approximately 21 working days after all documents are received.
+Refunds take a minimum of approximately 21 working days to be processed once all documents are received.

 </details>